 The little, unassuming building you see houses the Armistice Museum.
-It was renovated in time for 2018.
+It was renovated in 2018.
 Here you'll see a replica of a railway carriage which looks like the genuine thing.
-The original carriage was where Marshal Foch and his officers, who included the English First Lord of the Admiralty, Sir Rosslyn Wemyss, and the French Chief of Staff, General Weygand -- met with the Germans to sign the Armistice to end the horror that was World War I. The Armistice was signed on November 11th at 11pm.
+The original carriage was where Marshal Foch and his officers, who included the English First Lord of the Admiralty, Sir Rosslyn Wemyss, and the French Chief of Staff, General Weygand—met with the Germans to sign the Armistice to end the horror that was World War I. The Armistice was signed on November 11 at 11 p.m.

-The Humiliation of tbe French in World War II
+The Humiliation of the French in World War II

 The Final Chapter

 This wasn't the end of the story for the forest clearing known as the Glade of the Armistice.
-On September 1st, 1944, Compiègne was liberated.
-In November, General Marie-Pierre Koenig, the best known Free French leader after General de Gaulle, led a military parade in the Glade watched by crowds that included British, American and Polish officials.
+On September 1, 1944, Compiègne was liberated.
+In November, General Marie-Pierre Koenig, the best known Free French leader after General de Gaulle, led a military parade in the Glade.
+It was watched by crowds that included British, American, and Polish officials.

 One More Reminder of the Horrors of War

-To get there: Leave Compiègne to the east on N 31.
-At the Aumont roundabout, contine on D546 to the Francport roundabout and the car park.
+- To get there: Leave Compiègne to the east on N 31.
+At the Aumont roundabout, continue on D 546 to the Francport roundabout and the car park.

 Compiègne is an interesting town to visit with a palace built by Napoleon which stretches over several buildings and includes a car museum.
 It's less well known than many French towns and has a delightful local feel to it and some decent hotels and restaurants.